HumanAssisted/JACS/docs/jacsbook/src/README.md

 # Flexible

 Flexible for developers - store, index, and search the docouments how you like.

 Any JSON document can be used as a JACS doc as long as it has the JACS header, which are some required fields about the creator and version.
 Enforcement of schemas relies on [JSON Schema's](https://json-schema.org/) as a basic formalization.

-Most devs building connected Agent Apps will want to use [Sophon](https://github.com/HumanAssistedIntelligence/sophon).
-[Sophon](https://github.com/HumanAssistedIntelligence/sophon) will make it easy to use, but also imposes a lot of opinions.
+For ease of use and safety of sharing documents (tasks) devs building connected Agent Apps will want to use services provided by https://hai.ai

-JACS started as [OSAP](https://github.com/HumanAssistedIntelligence/OSAP) and stands for - JSON Agent Communication Standard.